 The Gray Areas

-Although it’s clear that passengers injured while riding as passengers with these companies have access to comprehensive insurance coverage in the event of a car accident, things get murky when it comes to pedestrian injuries and driver misconduct.
+Although it’s clear that passengers are injured while riding as passengers with these companies have access to comprehensive insurance coverage in the event of a car accident, things get murky when it comes to pedestrian injuries and driver misconduct.

 At least one major ridesharing company has refused to extend coverage to a pedestrian who was struck by an Uber driver.
 The accident, which tragically took the life of a six-year-old child, happened on New Year’s Eve 2014 in downtown San Francisco, where Uber is headquartered.